AnhHoang-21/Car-Reviews-Data-Analysis/README.md

    🔍 There are empty values in the review column.

-  🔍 Parts of reviews in the Review column(it's a minor quantity) were split into a few following rows in the first column
+  🔍 Parts of reviews in the Review column(it's a minor quantity) were split into a few following rows in the first column; therefore, it leads to more than extra redundant 4000 rows.

 *💊 Treatment*
 * Clean the redundant texts appearing in a few rows of the first column by moving them into their belonging text above.